 3) Quantify and demonstrate the business value

 No matter how well you present the benefits of MDM, the business owner will say “Show me the money.”
 In other words: the business value of a Master Data Management solution has to be very clear.
-That’s why you need to present a business case and justify the ROI upfront to be able to make a good business case for MDM.
+That is why you need to present a business case and justify the ROI upfront to be able to make a good business case for MDM.
 But how do you establish the ROI for MDM?
 This can be very hard.
 However, the value of MDM can be made very visible with this strategy based on business metrics.

 All of these metrics have a business owner.
 What you need to do is find the owner of the strategic and process metrics and define their KPI’s.
 Each of them has targets and challenges, and some of these will be data-related.
 You need to have conversations with these people.
 Ask them what problems they have, where they would like to be, and how they think their problem(s) can be solved.
 Bring these people to the table and have finance help them define what these problems are costing the organization, and how much it can save by solving them.
 Use these tangible inputs to build your business case.

 So, there you have it.
-The initial steps to get started with a Master Data Management approach.
+The three initial steps to get started with a Master Data Management approach.